cdgramos/OpenGL-Object-Importer-Library/README.md

 ​
 ### Drawing funtions​

 // This function will draw the vertices of a loaded object.
-The first parmeter is the vertice point size and the second is the object.​ drawModelVertex(int , Model);​
+The first parameter is the vertice point size and the second is the object.​ drawModelVertex(int , Model);​

-// This function only support simple faces yet. it takes as parameter object and draw it's faces.​ drawModelFaces(humanModel);​
+// This function only support simple faces yet.
+It accepts as the parameter an object and draw it's faces.​ drawModelFaces(humanModel);​

 ​